 Playground Inspection Kits include the equipment necessary to check for head and neck entrapment hazards as well as protrusion and entanglement hazards on playgrounds.
 Developed to meet Consumer Product Safety Commission guidelines.
 Includes projection gauges, head and torso probes, fish probe and a carrying bag.

 The Daily Dozen is a 12-Point Playground Safety Checklist designed for parents and caregivers to help identify safety hazards and ensure children have a safe place to play.
 This checklist covers topics including proper surfacing, accessibility, proper equipment, trip hazards, proper maintenance and much more.
-The Daily Dozen is packed and sold in groups of 25 brochures.
+The Daily Dozen is packed and sold in groups of 25 brochures or is available here as a free download.

 Concerns About a Playground?